release-depot/tag-utils/README.md

 Overview
 ========

-tag_utils is a collection of tools to assist in managing contents of K oji tags.
+tag_utils is a collection of tools to assist in comparing Pungi compose information and Koji tags.

 Setup
 =====